 I think that’s scary and downright dangerous.

-I couldn’t believe it when I read that that about 1 in every 10 school aged kids have asthma and kids missed 14,000,000 school days a year because of asthma.
+1 in every 10 school-aged kids have asthma and kids missed 14,000,000 school days a year because of asthma.
 Which they now believe this is linked to poor indoor air quality caused in part from chemical cleaners.

 And that home cleaning products may be as harmful as 20 cigarettes a day!